UK to make final lockdown easing decision on June 14

 LONDON (Reuters) - Britain will make a decision on June 14 about whether or not to go ahead with the final phase of its easing of COVID-19 lockdown restrictions, health minister Matt Hancock said on Sunday.

+Britain on Friday announced that it would accelerate its COVID-19 vaccination programme to try to contain a fast-spreading variant first identified in India, which could knock a re-opening of the economy off track.

-“We’ll make a final decision for the step four, which is the biggest step on the roadmap, we’ll make that final decision on the 14th of June,” Hancock said.
+“We’ll make a final decision for step four, which is the biggest step on the roadmap.
+We’ll make that final decision on the 14th of June,” Hancock told Sky News.

-The last of four stages of releasing lockdown restrictions is currently scheduled for June 21, but that date is in some doubt due to the spread of a variant of the virus first identified in India.
+The last of four stages in the removal of lockdown restrictions is currently scheduled for June 21 and could ditch social distancing measures entirely.

+The third stage is due to start on Monday.
+Among other measures, the easing will allow people to hug each other and enable pubs and restaurants to serve customers inside.

+Hancock also said that early data showed that vaccines were effective against the Indian variant.

 Our Standards: The Thomson Reuters Trust Principles.